Lucascluz/memora/docs/README.md

 # Memora Documentation

-This repository contains the documentation website for Memora, a distributed cache store built in Go.
+This directory contains the documentation website for Memora, a distributed cache store built in Go.

 ## GitHub Pages Setup